 In the early Vedic patriarchal society women did not reap the benefits of many material resources.
-Through the ingraining of norms of what was considered to be the proper behaviour, reproductive resources, and their sexuality were controlled.
-The birth of a daughter during this period was abhorred; thus, all the prayers of the Rig Veda were dedicated to sons and not daughters.
+Through the ingraining of norms of what was considered to be the proper behaviour, reproductive resources and their sexuality were controlled.
+The birth of a daughter during this period was abhorred.
+Thus all the prayers of the Rig Veda were dedicated to sons and not daughters.
 Various types of marriages, like monogamy, polygyny, and polyandry, are also mentioned.
-Through historical sources, we find references of women choosing their husbands; widow remarriages and unmarried women in the society.
-In the later Vedic era, which started from 1500 BC onwards, women were exposed to severe criticisms as well as celebration.
+We find historical references of women choosing their husbands; widow remarriages and unmarried women in the society.
+In the later Vedic era, which started from 1500 BC onwards, women were exposed to severe criticism as well as celebration.
 The Satapatha Brahmana (5.2.1.10) mentions that the wife is half her husband and completes him, and certain rituals for obtaining a learned daughter can be found at the Brihadaryanaka Upanishad (6.4.17).
-On the other hand, women’s education was quite restricted as they were not allowed to study the Vedas.
+On the other hand, women’s education was restricted as they were forbidden to study the Vedas.
 The Vedas were only read by men of the upper-class society.

-Women were also critiqued because of their bodily experiences.
+Women were also criticised for their bodily experiences.
 The menstrual blood of a woman was considered polluting, and they were not allowed to take part in any sacrifices during that period.
-They were expected to perform a docile role as the Satapatha Brahmana (10.5.2.9.) which defines a good womanwas as one who who pleases her husband, gives give birth to male child, and never reverts to her husband.
+They were expected to perform a docile role as the Satapatha Brahmana (10.5.2.9.) which defines a ‘good woman’.
+The definition of a good woman was one who is able to delight her husband, give birth to male children, and remain submissive to the husband.
 The birth of a daughter has been deplored in the Atharva Veda (1.14.3), which also states that spinsterhood is the greatest curse for a woman.
-The Aitareya Brahmana considers women to be the greatest source of misery and that the only saviour of a family is the son.
+The Aitareya Brahmana considers women to be the greatest source of misery and that the only savior of a family is the son.